-Students awaiting test results must remain in their dorm rooms.
-Students who have a positive COVID-19 test who can safely return home and do not have high-risk individuals in their household should do so.
+Students awaiting test results must remain in their residence hall rooms.
+In some cases, such as when a student resides in a double room on a traditional residence hall floor (i.e. not a suite), the student may be temporarily relocated to ensure proper isolation during the waiting period.
+Students awaiting test results and/or who have a positive COVID-19 test who choose to return home and do not have high-risk individuals in their household may do so.

-For students who must remain on campus, the first floor of East Hall (resident dormitory) on the Biddeford Campus has been designated as the quarantine space for residential students.
+For students who must remain on campus, the first floor of East Hall (residence hall) on the Biddeford Campus has been designated as the quarantine space for residential students.
 Transportation of students to this quarantine location will be provided by the University.
-This dorm is situated in an ideal location given its proximity to the Student Health Center.
-The suite features in this dorm also include kitchenettes and single bedrooms.

-The locations of both hallway and building entry doors allow for restrictions to access, which will prevent students not residing in that section from being able to enter.
-The programming of student ID cards, used for accessing residence halls, will reflect this area as restricted.
-Only those residing on that hallway, as well as approved professional staff (e.g., Health Center, Housing, Security, Housekeeping) will be provided access.
+The suite features in this residence hall include kitchenettes and single bedrooms.
+The locations of both hallway and building entry doors allow for restrictions to access, which prevents students not residing in that section from being able to enter.
+The programming of student ID cards, used for accessing residence halls, reflects this area as restricted.
+Only those residing on that hallway, as well as approved professional staff (e.g., Health Center, Housing, Security, Housekeeping) are provided access.

-All students in quarantine will be evaluated on a daily basis, including self-temperature checks and Zoom/face-to-face meetings with student health clinical staff.
+All students in quarantine are evaluated on a daily basis, including self-temperature checks and Zoom/face-to-face meetings with student health clinical staff.
 All students in quarantine are required to comply with all quarantine rules, which will be provided upon quarantine.
-Any student found in violation of the established rules will be required to leave campus and will not be able to return until they are cleared by a health professional.
+Students found in violation of the established rules will be required to leave campus and will not be able to return until they are cleared by a health professional.
 Well students attempting to or gaining access to the quarantine space will also face consequences for violating the clearly posted directives regarding restrictions on this space.